jupyter-book/jupyter-book/jupyter_book/book_template/content/guide/05_advanced.md

 ## Build the book's site HTML locally

-Once you've generated the markdown for your notebooks and installed the necessary dependencies.
+Once you've generated the intermediate files for your notebooks and installed the necessary dependencies.
 You are ready to build your site HTML.

-Ensure that your notebooks have been converted to markdown, there should be a collection of them in `_build/`.
+Ensure that your notebooks have been converted to intermediate files, there should be a collection of them in `_build/`.

 In order to locally build your site's HTML with Jekyll, you'll take one of two approaches: